anandka/Learning/Kubernetes Revision.md

 	- When node goes down how long does k8s waits for it?
 	  - Default is 5 mins
 	  - kube-controller-manager --pod-evection-timeout=5m0s
+	- PV and PVC if one creates a PV of 100mb and PVC of 50 then the PVC gets 100. will it be same if case of GB? how does that work?

 ----------------
 ### Helpful commands